Lamar Lady Cardinals soccer: Yearly attendance

-2021 Lamar Lady Cardinals soccer team
+2024 Lamar Lady Cardinals soccer team

-The 2021 Lamar Lady Cardinals soccer team represented Lamar University during the 2021 NCAA Division I women's soccer season.
-The Lady Cardinals were led by head coach Steve Holeman, in his sixth season.
+The 2024 Lamar Lady Cardinals soccer team represented Lamar University during the 2024 NCAA Division I women's soccer season.
+The Lady Cardinals were led by head coach Nathan Kogut, in his third season.
 They played home games at Lamar Soccer Complex.
-This was the team's 15th season playing organized women's college soccer, and their 1st playing in the Western Athletic Conference.
-The Lady Cardinals finished the season in second place in the WAC Southwest division, 10–8–2 overall, and 5–2–2 in divisional play.
-The team won its first round match against New Mexico State 1–0 in the Western Athletic Conference women's soccer tournament.
-The team's season ended with a loss to Grand Canyon 0–1 in the tournament semi–final round.
+This was the team's 18th season playing organized women's college soccer including their 17th playing in the Southland Conference and a brief one year membership in the Western Athletic Conference in 2021–22.
+The Lady Cardinals compiled a 5–8–6 overall record finishing in seventh place in the 2024 Southland Conference regular season with a 3–3–4 conference record.
+The season ended with a 2024 SLC tournament 1–2 loss to #4 seeded Texas.